bakwc/mysql_ch_replicator/README.md

 - `indexes` - you may want to add some indexes to accelerate performance, eg. ngram index for full-test search, etc. To apply indexes you need to start replication from scratch.
 - `http_host`, `http_port` - http endpoint to control replication, use `/docs` for abailable commands
 - `types_mappings` - custom types mapping, eg. you can map char(36) to UUID instead of String, etc.
+- `ignore_deletes` - when set to `true`, DELETE operations in MySQL will be ignored during replication.
+This creates an append-only model where data is only added, never removed.
+In this mode, the replicator doesn't create a temporary database and instead replicates directly to the target database.

 Few more tables / dbs examples: